 When a proxy is properly executed and returned, the shares it represents will be voted at the meeting as directed.
-If no specification is indicated, the shares will be voted (1) "for" the election of the nominees set forth in this proxy statement, (2) "for" the approval of our 2004 Incentive Compensation Plan, (3) "for the approval of our Amended and Restated Articles of Incorporation, and (4) "for" the ratification of the appointment of PricewaterhouseCoopers LLP as the independent auditor of our company for the fiscal year ending April 30, 2005.
+If no specification is indicated, the shares will be voted (1) "for" the election of the nominees set forth in this proxy statement, (2) "for" the approval of our 2004 Incentive Compensation Plan, (3) "for" the proposal to authorize Serial Preferred Stock, (4) "for" the approval of our Amended and Restated Articles of Incorporation, and (5) "for" the ratification of the appointment of PricewaterhouseCoopers LLP as the independent auditor of our company for the fiscal year ending April 30, 2005.